vedrankolac/parcel-threejs-oculus-boilerplate/README.md

 ## parcel-threejs-boilerplate
-Boilerplate for a fast start with three.js on Oculus Quest 2 VR.
+Boilerplate for a fast start with three.js on Oculus Quest 2 VR headset.
 - only tested on Oculus Quest 2
 - movement is controlled with joystick